 A new tool is an investment, and you should expect a clear return.
 Start by calculating the value of the time you’ll get back.
 Automating non-selling tasks can free up about 20% of a sales team's time, making them much more productive.
 What could your reps do with an extra two hours per day?
 That’s more time for discovery calls, demos, and moving deals forward.
 Look for platforms that can demonstrate a fast time to value.
 The sooner you see a return, the more confident you can be in your decision.
 The best tools pay for themselves in just a few months.

-Focus on Features That Solve Your Problem
+Find Features That Solve Your Specific Problems

 It’s easy to get distracted by a long list of features.
 Instead, focus on what solves your team’s biggest time-wasters.
 If reps spend hours on manual follow-ups and CRM updates, you need a tool that automates that specific work.
 Use tools with AI to send personalized emails, schedule follow-ups, and update your CRM automatically.
 Prioritize features that directly address your core problems, like AI-powered workflows that handle repetitive tasks.
 A tool with three features your team uses every day is far more valuable than a tool with 30 features they never touch.